kleinbottle/swanlotus/content/blogs/feeling/feeling.md

 %
 % Master key book
 %
-\chapter{\textit{Feeling Is the Secret}}\label{chap:feeling}
+\textit{Feeling Is the Secret}}
 %
 % YouTube video features an audio-video book: it isr read aloud and you can also see the pages.
 %
 % https://www.youtube.com/watch?v=ffNWoefuwPM
 %

-\synopsisbox{As a student, you want to excel in your studies by putting in the effort, and reaping success at the examinations.
+{As a student, you want to excel in your studies by putting in the effort, and reaping success at the examinations.
 It is the mismatch between expectations and results that leads to the slippery slope of academic failure, which robs you of the exhilaration of success, and sometimes even of the desire to achieve.

 Suppose someone told you that the world that you encounter externally is really a reflection of the world you harbour within yourself in your mind.
 And, moreover that frustration with failure, and the futility of all effort, may be flipped completely, simply by changing the internal worldview in your mind.